jpvazquezz/jpvazquezz/README.md

 The sales prediction per store can be easily access by Rossmann CFO through a Telegram bot.
 To access the Telegram bot, click [here](https://t.me/rossamann_salesprediction_bot).

 # On-going Projects
-## Banking Market Strategy - Clustering
+## Banking Marketing Strategy - Clustering
 ![](https://i1.wp.com/thetotalentrepreneurs.com/wp-content/uploads/2021/07/image001.png?resize=640%2C360&ssl=1)

-In this project, the main goal is to create a data solution through clusterin, designed to create a customer segmentation that will orientate the banking marketing strategy.
+In this project, the main goal is to create a data solution through clustering, designed to create a customer segmentation that will orientate the banking marketing strategy.